-An employer is vicariously liable for the act of one of its employees if the act is committed in the course of employment.
+An employer is vicariously liable for the actions of its employees if the acts are committed in the course of employment.
 This is determined by a two-stage test.
 First, whether there is a relationship of employment or one sufficiently akin to employment between the employer and employee.
 Second, whether the employee's conduct is sufficiently connected with the relationship between the employer and employee.